marcus-24/MLFlow_Tracking_Server/README.md

 The purpose of this repository is to create an cloud agnostic MLFlow server to keep track of machine learning operations (MLOPs) in a shared location.
 This service is also dependent on a PostgreSQL database to store the MLFlow metadata (run name, model input parameters, etc.) of each run and MinIO (AWS S3 alternative) to store ML Artifacts (model pickle files, environment.yml, etc.).

-- Todo: Create a PostgreSQL service in docker

 ## Required software

 - https://docs.docker.com/get-started/get-docker/